sawyerwatts/cs488/README.md

 MongoDB.

 The general design for the MongoDB document is below.
-Please keep in mind that `datetimerecorded` is a poor name and `epoch` would be much better.
+Please keep in mind that `datetimerecorded` is a poor name and `epoch` would be much better as it stores the *milliseconds* since Epoch.

     {
         location =